by Ari Robin McKenna (photos by Pharaoh Prim)

 Justin Hendrickson, South Shore’s principal, acknowledging the district’s efforts, says, “I guess what we’re hoping to do is to help fill in some of those bigger gaps.
 Not just a meal, but more like a pantry or multiple meals.”
 He describes the remote learning technology similarly.
 South Shore opened up a tech support desk at the start of the school year that helped hundreds of students get over some of the technological hurdles of remote learning, and even though there is a Seattle Public Schools site for tech support at Aki Kurose two miles away, families often drop their malfunctioning laptops off with Naz, who shuttles them to Aki Kurose for repair and then back to the families’ homes.

-Naz was previously the Site Coordinator for the nonprofit Communities and Schools, but as part of South Shore’s ongoing effort to prioritize the development of community talent, she was hired to be South Shore’s Home and School Coordinator, a district position, when her skill set became apparent.
-Jazmin Chavez, a key contributor to Naz’s food bag team and the person who has had to try and fill her oversized shoes as the new Site Coordinator for Communities and Schools, described the difficulties of her position providing support during remote learning: “This isn’t working for everybody.
+Naz was previously the Site Coordinator for the nonprofit Communities In Schools, but as part of South Shore’s ongoing effort to prioritize the development of community talent, she was hired to be South Shore’s Home and School Coordinator, a district position, when her skill set became apparent.
+Jazmin Chavez, a key contributor to Naz’s food bag team and the person who has had to try and fill her oversized shoes as the new Site Coordinator for Communities In Schools, described the difficulties of her position providing support during remote learning: “This isn’t working for everybody.
 It’s working for some kids but it’s not working for everybody … It’s really hard.”

 Yet when asked about a return to in-person learning, Jazmin replied with the same common sense philosophy that seems pervasive at South Shore and has led to such admirable efforts to sustain their community and keep them safe and learning even during these toughest of times.
 With the “Uncle Bob playlist” continuing to sound in the background and her teammate Naz putting the final touches on bags that will feed almost a hundred families this weekend, Jazmin says, “I don’t want things to get worse.
 I don’t want people to get sick coming in.
 I don’t want people dying because we opened schools.
 That’s why I’m not in a hurry, but I would like for things to get better.”